pu2clr/SI4735/README.md

 ### Parts

-The table below shows the component parts used to build the radio prototype based on Si4735.
-Some parts were included by the author of this project.
+The table below shows the component parts used to build the radio prototype based on Si4735 and used the Slicon Labs SSOP Typical Application Schematic as main source.
+However, some parts were included by the author of this project.

 |Part	| Description |